Table of Contents

 Contract management in the procurement cycle

 Once the agreement is negotiated and finalized, contract management steps take over.
 Many companies simply file the contract away and rarely consult it again.
-This can be legally risky as it can create missed obligations, renewal dates, and much more.
-It also deprives you of valuable data; if you can’t find the contract, how can you use its data to your advantage?
+This creates real legal risk, like missed obligations, lapsed renewal dates, and gaps you won’t discover until they become problems.
+It also deprives you of valuable records; if you can’t find the contract, how can you put its information to work?
+Because of these high stakes, it’s no surprise that sourcing and contract lifecycle management are the top generative AI use cases procurement leaders are currently focused on, according to the GenAI for Enterprise Procurement Teams Guide.

 Contract storage in a dynamic repository